Sir3nka/blockchain/README.md

 - Make them useful?
 - Maybe graphical representation of current blockchain (that would be cool)

+## How to use it
+- You can build both modules (main and miners) with root pom
+- Miners are using blockchain, you need to allow those processes to have write permission on directory that they are launched for serializing blockchain / logs

 Based on materials/sources from Jetbrains (they are great)